xit-vcs/xitdb-java/README.md

 The above code iterates over `people`, which is an `ArrayList`, and for each person (which is a `HashMap`), it iterates over each of its key-value pairs.

 The iteration of the `HashMap` looks the same with `HashSet`, `CountedHashMap`, and `CountedHashSet`.
 When iterating, you call `readKeyValuePair` on the cursor and can read the `keyCursor` and `valueCursor` from it.
 In maps, `put` sets the key and value.
 In sets, `put` only sets the key; the value will always have a tag type of `NONE`.

+Unlike the other structures, `SortedMap` and `SortedSet` keep their keys in order, so besides `iterator` they also offer `iteratorFrom` and `iteratorFromIndex`, which start the iterator at an arbitrary point. `iteratorFrom` begins at the first key greater than or equal to the key you pass, while `iteratorFromIndex` begins at a given rank (the Nth key in order).
+This is especially useful for pagination: you can seek straight to the start of a page and walk forward only as far as you need.
+See the [Sorting and Paginating](#sorting-and-paginating) section for an example.

 ## Hashing